Serratus anterior muscle

-The serratus anterior is a muscle of the chest.
+The serratus anterior (or musculus serratus lateralis) is a muscle of the chest.
 It originates at the side of the chest from the upper 8 or 9 ribs; it inserts along the entire length of the anterior aspect of the medial border of the scapula.
 It is innervated by the long thoracic nerve from the brachial plexus.
 The serratus anterior acts to pull the scapula forward around the thorax.